microsoft/jacdac/services/rng.md

 ## Commands

-    command random @ 0x80 {
+    ro random: bytes @ 0x80
-        length: u8 { absolute_max=128 }
-    }
-    report random {
-        data: bytes
-    }

-A command that generates a random buffer with the given length.
+A register that returns a 128 bytes random buffer on every request.
 This never blocks for a long time.
+If you need additional random bytes, keep querying the register.

 ## Registers